-The development is likely to be able to proceed if::
+The development is likely to be able to proceed if:

-- Areas in Flood Zone 1 and then 2 are used for the least vulnerable parts of the development in accordance with Table 2 in the NPPF. - If flood mitigation measures are implemented then they are tested to ensure that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another). - A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with habitable floor levels above the fluvial design flood event (1% AEP) taking into account climate change. - An integrated flood risk management and sustainable drainage solution is implemented. - New developments should adopt exemplar source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff.
+- Areas in Flood Zone 1 and then 2 are used for the most vulnerable parts of the development in accordance with Table 2 in the NPPF. - If flood mitigation measures are implemented then they are tested to ensure that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another). - An integrated flood risk management and sustainable drainage solution is implemented. - New developments should adopt exemplar source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff.
 Assessment for runoff should include allowance for climate change effects. - Brownfield sites should discharge surface water at the original pre-development (greenfield) runoff rate.
-If this is not possible, a significant reduction in the current rate of discharge should be achieved and agreed with the relevant drainage body (LLFA). - The site is accessed from Duke Street to the east of the site.
+If this is not possible, a significant reduction in the current rate of discharge should be achieved and agreed with the relevant drainage body (LLFA, IDB or Anglian Water). - The site is accessed from Muspole Street to the east of the site.
 There are areas of both fluvial and surface water flood risk in this area and along the road.
-Although flood depths are not shown to be significant during the 0.1% AEP flood event, flooding could impact access and egress to and from Duke Street during a flood event where the extent and depths of flooding were increased due to climate change.
+Although flood depths are not shown to be significant during the 0.1% AEP fluvial flood event, flooding could impact access and egress to and from Muspole Street during a flood event where the extent and depths of flooding were increased due to climate change.